ishepard/CRExperiment/README.md

 ## INSTALL
-If you like to run the tool, you can do it with very simple steps.
+If you would like to run the tool, you can do it with very simple steps.
 First, clone the repo:

 ```